 Where to live in Berlin

 The central areas are popular with families, too, as many of the streets are very walkable and there are plenty of parks.
 Three international schools rub shoulders with the government buildings in Mitte.
 There are dozens of schools with an international focus and student body, so expat families are more scattered than in some cities.
-Charlottenburg, a pleasant leafy neighbourhood in the west, is an exception: it has been a home-away-from-home for expat Brits since World War II.
+Charlottenburg, a pleasant leafy neighborhood in the west, is an exception: it has been a home-away-from-home for expat Brits since World War II.

-With so much new development going on, the character of a neighbourhood can change from street to street and year to year.
+With so much new development going on, the character of a neighborhood can change from street to street and year to year.
 While some families have lived in the same apartment for 50 years, students and artists tend to be much more mobile, drifting on to the next big thing.
 Whatever your style and situation, you’re sure to find somewhere that suits you in this diverse and evolving city.